The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 evaluating results.
 For example, it struggles to compare the magnitude of two

 numbers."
-Yes, you read that correctly.
 A system trusted with scientific research cannot

 reliably compare which of two numbers is larger.
-The Visual Quality Problem Beyond behavioral issues, The AI Scientist produces genuinely bad output: Unreadable plots - Charts and figures that don't communicate their data
+The Visual Quality Problem Beyond behavioral issues, The AI Scientist produces low-quality output: Unreadable plots - Charts and figures that don't communicate their data

 Tables exceeding page width - Formatting disasters